czcorpus/kontext/INSTALL.rst

 A note for developers
 =====================

-When implementing an optional plugin please note that there is no guaranteed order in which optional plugins are initialized.
-It means no optional plugin should be dependent on any other optional plugin.
+When implementing an optional plugin you can make it dependent on both default and optional plugins.
+The only thing to be aware of is that optional plugin dependencies in *app.py* must be specified using strings (i.e. you cannot directly use the package *plugins*) because when Python interpreter reads optional plugins configuration no optional plugin is instantiated yet.

 -----------------------------------
 List of currently supported plugins